Didier Desprez: Club career

 On 2 June 2017, Desprez signed his first professional contract with Lens.
 He joined Drancy on loan for the 2018–19 season in the Championnat National.
 He made his professional debut with Lens in a 2–1 Coupe de la Ligue win over Troyes on 13 August 2019.

 On 31 August 2021, he signed a two-year contract with Charleroi in Belgium.
 On 13 July 2022, Desprez joined Paris 13 Atletico in Championnat National on loan.

+On 11 July 2023, Desprez signed a contract with F91 Dudelange in Luxembourg.
+He got his debut on 12 July 2023, in a first qualifying round of the UEFA Europa Conference League game against St Patrick's Athletic.